kylln20/WRO_FE_2023-24/README.md

 To control steering we use a `Hitec HS-5055MG Servo Motor`, a three-wire connection (signal, voltage, ground) metal gear servo motor.
 We control and power it from the `Raspberry Pi Hardware Attached on Top (HAT)`.
 The original 5-wire servo that came with the RC chassis had a weaker plastic gear and was non-programmable due to being connected to a customized circuit board.
 Due to both those flaws, we replaced the original servo.

-It is connected to the wheel axis with a 3D-printed adapter piece that is screwed onto the rotational part of the servo.

-This servo motor has a torque of about 1.5kg/cm at 6V allowing it to quickly and precisely change the direction of our car.
+The servo is connected to the front wheel axis with a 3D-printed adapter piece that is screwed onto the servo shaft.
+It has a torque of about 1.5kg/cm at 6V allowing it to quickly and precisely change the direction of our car.
 This precision is vital for our needs in the obstacle challenge and open challenge.

 &nbsp;